 For best results, remove from the fridge 1 hour before serving to allow the French buttercream to come back to room temperature, where the flavor and texture will be at its best.

-How to Store French Buttercream Frosting
+How To Store French Buttercream

 If you have leftover frosting, store it in a covered container in the fridge for up to 3 days.
 For longer storage, freeze the buttercream in an airtight container for several months.
 Thaw it in the fridge before frosting your cakes or cupcakes.